mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > It is like the six lines of the double split hexagram;
-> The relative and absolute integrate --
+> the relative and absolute integrate –
 > Piled up, they make three;
-> The complete transformation makes five.
+> the complete transformation makes five.

 #### Commentary:

-The “double split hexagram” is a diagram from the I Ching, which Tozan used to illustrate the Five Ranks.
+The “double split hexagram” is a diagram from the *I Ching*, which Tozan used to illustrate the Five Ranks.
 This diagram was used to illustrate that one entity, so-called table, does not exist alone but is interconnected with all sentient beings.

 And not just the table.
 People, microphone, this table exists interconnected, interpenetrated with table, people, floor, winter, all sentient beings.
 This is what it means to be like the six lines of the double split hexagram.

 The relative and absolute integrate, piled up they make three, the complete transformation makes five.
 This can be understood if you consider the following diagram: